 |Who is this programme for?||For current high school students (must be 16+) interested in urban studies, sustainability, and the social and behavioural sciences.|

 In an urban environment, sustainability is practiced and planned for in many ways.
-This programme will begin by framing the topic in the varied forms that it takes within a city.
+This online programme will begin by framing the topic in the varied forms that it takes within a city.
 We will begin with the most pressing questions of environmental sustainability, and branch out from there to discuss social and economic sustainability more broadly, and investigate key developments in these fields.
-Amsterdam, and the Netherlands in general, is the perfect place to study this topic.
+Amsterdam, and the Netherlands in general, is the perfect case study for these topics.
 Over the last decade, Amsterdam and other Dutch cities have been at the forefront of sustainable development in many fields.
-We will use Amsterdam as a living laboratory to delve into topics such as:
+We will use Amsterdam and the home context of our course participants to explore:

-This programme is designed for high school students to experience studying in a competitive, international environment at the Graduate School of Social Sciences of the University of Amsterdam.
+Students will experience studying in a supportive online international environment hosted by the University of Amsterdam.
 The lectures and all course materials are in English.
-Participants in the course will develop study skills and become acquainted with learning methods that will give them an advantage as they continue their education at University.
+Participants in the course will develop study skills and become acquainted with learning methods that will give them an advantage as they continue their education at university.

 Afra Foli (MSc) completed the Research Master in Urban Studies at the University of Amsterdam in 2016.
 Her study included a research visit at the University of Pretoria.
 She is currently pursuing her PhD with the Human Geography, Planning and International Development department at the University of Amsterdam.
 Her thesis is on waste practices/infrastructure in rapidly growing cities, using the case of Accra to investigate socio-political interactions with waste in urban space.